EKA2L1/EKA2L1/README.md

     + Glad

 - Help me
-    * Symbian Systemcall Signatures (SSS)
-	    * Currently, SSS are extracted from library file in Symbian SDK.
+	    * Currently, symbols are extracted from library file in Symbian SDK.
 It's the method that most re use.
 Library are converted to IDT using IDS tool.
             * After being converted to IDT, there will be a parser that parse the IDT file, to generate correspond HLE header and source for that library.

 - Intepreter